aerospike/aerospike-client-nodejs/README.md

 ## Aerospike Client for node.js

 The Aerospike client for node.js is an add-on module, written in C++.

+The Aerospike node.js client supports Integer and String datatypes.

 ## Prerequisites